domokane/FinancePy/README.md

 A new version 0.204 has just been released that can be installed via pip.

+# CONTRIBUTORS WANTED !

+If you have a knowledge of Quantitative Finance and a reasonable knowledge of Python, then please consider contributing to this project.
+There are small tasks and big tasks to be done.
+Just look in the list of Issues and you may find something you can do.
+Before you begin, please comment in the issue thread in case someone else may be working on that issue.

+If you are a user and require some additional functionality, then please add it as an issue.

 # Quick Start Guide

 FinancePy can be installed from pip using the following command: